Aglaonema Siam Aurora, aka Red Agalonema, is a beautiful, easy-care houseplant. Find care tips here to keep this jazzy beauty healthy & strong.

 If your plant is growing in low light, then it’s unlikely it’ll flower.

 An occasional lower or inner yellow leaf is part of the normal growth process.
 Otherwise, it’s most likely due to too much water.
-Other causes: too much fertilizer (frequency or amount), too dry or too much sun.
+Other common causes: too much fertilizer (the frequency or amount), the plant being too dry, or it’s receiving too much sun.

-Tip pruning the new growth will help to keep your bushy.
+Tip pruning the new growth will help to keep yours bushy.
 You can prune back more if your plant needs it.

-They can grow outside year-round in tropical climates in bright shade.
-You can put it outside for the summer months if protected from the hot sun.
+They can grow outside year-round in gardens in tropical climates in bright shade.
+You can put yours outside for the summer months if protected from the hot sun.

-Are you ready to get an Agalonema Siam Aurora?
-It’s easy care and oh so attractive!
+Are you ready to get a jazzy Agalonema Siam Aurora?
+It’s easy to care for and oh-so attractive!

 Happy gardening,